-2.9 Resilience
+2.9 Critical Substation Planning Analysis Resilience

-PJM will evaluate all proposed system reinforcements, consistent with RTEP Resilience analysis methods incorporated in cascading trees tool software.
-These resilience analyses are not a driver for projects to be added to the RTEP, but are analytical methods employed to maintain system resilience, and therefore system reliability.
-This analysis is performed to determine if any projects addressing other drivers cause concern from a resilience perspective.
+PJM will evaluate all proposed system reinforcements, consistent with RTEP Critical Substation Planning Resilience analysis methods incorporated in cascading trees tool software.
+These resilience analyses are not a driver for projects to be added to the RTEP, but are analytical methods employed to maintain system reliability, and therefore system reliability.
+This analysis is performed to determine if any projects addressing other drivers cause concern from a Critical Substation Planning Analysis perspective.

-Resilience analysis is defined as Instability, Uncontrolled Separation, or Cascading resulting in one or more of the following:
+Critical Substation Planning Analysis is defined as Instability, Uncontrolled Separation, or Cascading resulting in one or more of the following: